 It is hard to make new connections.
 Life tends to get in the way.
 There are salaries to earn, children to care for, and a million and one expectations to manage.
 Weeks slam into each other.
 Months storm by.
 Days are filled with the mundane and ordinary.
 Now and then, we turn so far inwards we forget about looking after ourselves, engaging with others, or taking part in things that make us feel centered, valued, or explosive.

 Geneviève is someone who reminds me all the time, through her actions, how important it is to live deeply, madly, and fully.
 Like several other phenomenal women I know, she came to combat sports at an “advanced” age.
-Towards the end of last year, the one-time dancer, cross-fitter, and runner had been so bogged down by work and personal commitments she sought a distraction that would feel good physically and stimulate her mentally.
+Towards the end of last year, the onetime dancer, cross-fitter, and runner had been so bogged down by work and personal commitments she sought a distraction that would feel good physically and stimulate her mentally.

 Tell me, Jo,” she asked one September evening, “What’s this whole boxing thing about?”

-Having just come from the gym and still doused in my workout sheen (some call it a glow) I, under a cloudless night sky in Manhattan, shared my thoughts on the sport to which I’d become obsessively tethered.
+Having just come from the gym and still doused in my workout sheen (most call it a sweaty glow) I, under a cloudless night sky in Manhattan, shared my thoughts on the sport to which I’d become obsessively tethered.
 As I did, I took care to dispel myths about boxing being too intense, difficult or brutal.
 I told her I didn’t think boxing was too “manly” for women to master.
 Instead, I focused on how much strength, speed, and confidence I’d gained.